cardknox/woocommerce-gateway-cardknox/readme.txt

 Adds the ability to accept credit cards and handles sending the information to the Cardknox gateway for credit card processing using the Cardknox API.

-See this link for information about the cardknox gateway: https://www.cardknox.com, and this one for the API information: https://kb.cardknox.com/api/
+See this link for information about the Cardknox gateway: https://www.cardknox.com, and this one for the API information: https://kb.cardknox.com/api/

 The plugin supports the following transaction types: authorize only, capture, voiding, and refunding.